OpenAI Compatibility¶

 Basic Chat Completion¶

-from typing import List, Union, Generator
+from typing import Union, Generator

 from haystack import Pipeline